John Colianni

-John Colianni (born 1966) is an American jazz pianist.
+John Kelly Colianni (January 7, 1962 – November 28, 2023) was an American jazz pianist.

 Early life

-The son of Patricia Colaianni and journalist James F. Colaianni, John Colianni was born in Paterson, New Jersey on January 7, 1966 and grew up in Maryland.
+The son of Patricia Colaianni and journalist James F. Colaianni, John Colianni was born in Paterson, New Jersey, on January 7, 1962, and grew up in Maryland.
 Duke Ellington performed a concert in 1974 at Georgetown University.
 Colianni was mesmerized by Ellington's piano work, orchestrations, and stage presence.
 Weekly lessons began at the age of 14.

 Career

 Colianni played in jazz clubs in Washington D.C., and appeared as a teen with a traveling group of young musicians known as Jazz Stars of the Future.
 This group performed under the direction of Keter Betts.
 During his last year of high school, Colianni moved to New Jersey with his family.